raphaelbastide/vomimage/README.md

 Vomimage reads, displays and load the content of an image folder simlpy by clicking on a fat button.
 This project needs to be cleaned but works fine.

 ## Customize
-Chose the directory you want to browse images from in index.php
+In index.php change the directory you want to browse images from

     $directory = "images/";